 Weapons, including firearms, are not permitted on Kingsley Pines Camp property.
 Any person possessing weapons, including firearms, is subject to immediate dismissal.
 Archery and fencing equipment is allowed, provided that it is given to the appropriate instructor upon arrival at camp, and stored in the respective storage areas for those activities.

 Staff members are permitted to have their own vehicles at camp.
 They are required to follow all camp traffic rules while on camp property, and to park only in designated parking areas.
 No camper shall ride in a staff vehicle, even while on camp property, without permission of the Director.

 Any staff member who engages in public behavior that could negatively impact the public perception of Kingsley Pines is subject to immediate dismissal.

 Kingsley Pines Camp has no control over or responsibility for seasonal staff behavior during the off-season.
-However, Kingsley Pines encourages staff to act in a manner which reflects positively on staff and on Kingsley Pines Camp.
 Off-season behavior may impact future employment opportunities.
-Staff is also encouraged to be mindful and appropriate in their communications with campers and other staff during the off-season.

 During seasonal staff orientation, expectations for seasonal staff are clearly established concerning behavior, performance, and responsibility.
 The performance review process, as needed, may consist of one or more informal meetings with the employee’s direct supervisor and/or the employee.
 Use of the review process is solely at the discretion of the Director.
 All seasonal employees are employees at will, and may be dismissed at any time, for any legally permitted reason.